taichi-dev/taichi-nerfs/README.md

 Stay tuned, more cool demos are on the way!
 For business inquiries, please reach out us at `contact@taichi.graphics`.

+## Text to 3D
+Taichi-nerf serves as a new backend of the text-to-3D project [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion).

 ## Frequently asked questions (FAQ)

 __Q:__ Is CUDA the only supported Taichi backend?
 How about vulkan backend?